Scattering theory for the defocusing 3d NLS in the exterior of a strictly convex obstacle: Embedding of nonlinear profiles

-where $e_n $ satisfies the smallness condition
+where $e_n$ satisfies the smallness condition

-First, we consider the large time scale $t>\lambda_n^2T$.
-By symmetry, we can treat the case $t<-\lambda_n^2T$ in a similar way.
-Using the equivalence of Sobolev spaces, Strichartz estimates and H\"older's inequality, we have
+First, consider the case of a large time scale $t > \lambda_n^2 T$.
+By symmetry, the case $t < -\lambda_n^2 T$ can be handled similarly.
+Using the equivalence of Sobolev spaces, Strichartz estimates, and H\"older's inequality, we obtain

 Therefore, to establish (\ref{E1110x1}), it suffices to prove that

 We now prove (\ref{convergence-6.1}).
 By the spacetime bounds (\ref{E11102}), the global solution $w_\infty $ scatters.
 Let $\phi_+$ denote the forward asymptotic state, that is,